ACHTUNG: enthält Begriffe, die Sie gegebenfalls verstören oder beleidigen könnten.

 Confronting, blaming and shaming – of misogyny: put this issue in the media.

 Moderate and help others when they are attacked.
 Support those people who are not haters.

-Talk about it – offline: Do not let hate speech hit the common grounds.
+Talk about it – offline, too: Do not let hate speech become the norm.

 Audience – talk about the subject in public.
 The changing of the PEN-Charter follows the idea of protecting writers and their voice – every writer when she is abused.